mdlevine1993/mdlevine1993.github.io/Hierarchical clustering of the mtcars data.md

 v:shapes="_x0000_i1027"><![endif]></span><o:p></o:p></p>

 <p class=Compact>Using the Elbow Method, we can see that the optimal number of
 clusters is three.
-This is because the ‘elbow’ of the curve is at three along the x-axis.
-Now let’s cut the dendrogram at three, as well.<o:p></o:p></p>
+This is because the Â‘elbowÂ’ of the curve is at three along the x-axis.
+Now letÂ’s cut the dendrogram at three, as well.<o:p></o:p></p>

 <p class=SourceCode><span class=NormalTok><span style='color:black;mso-color-alt:
 windowtext'>hc5 &lt;-</span></span><span class=StringTok> </span><span